startreedata/startree-tableau-connector/README.md

 ## Installation & Usage

-* Download the latest version of official JDBC driver (the .jar file) from [maven repository](https://mvnrepository.com/artifact/org.apache.pinot/pinot-jdbc-client)
+* Download the latest version of official driver (the .jar file) from [maven repository](https://mvnrepository.com/artifact/org.apache.pinot/pinot-jdbc-client)

 * Copy the JDBC driver jar to the Tableau drivers directory
     - On Mac: `~/Library/Tableau/Drivers/`